ayethatsright/MacOS-Hardening-Script/README.md

 Copy it to the Mac, open a terminal, go to the directory where the file is stored and run:

 `sudo bash hardening_script.sh`

+Whilst the script is running you will be asked to provide the following information:
+* A hostname for the machine
+* A firmware (BIOS) password
+* The username of the local user account